oneezy/monorepo/README.md

 # To Do

-- [x] 🆕 create "main" app for all other apps to live on the same level
+- [x] 🆕 create "main" app for all other apps to live on the same level / better control of (group) layouts
 - [x] 🆕 fixed layouts / duplicate content
 - [x] 🆕 created `$base` links so stand-alone app links will work
 - [x] 🆕 bumped histoire to `v0.11.7`